 1st flight includes normal start, taxi, run-up and takeoff.
 During climb we begin learning about the autopilot.
 During cruise flight we fill in trend monitor sheet.
 We accomplish some basic flight skill drills such as slow flight, steep turns, maintain altitude, airspeed & heading while changing configurations and recover from approach to landing imminent stall.
 Correct response to simulated engine failure followed by reference power settings.
 Upon returning to the airport we enter the traffic pattern and accomplish a go-around and various landings – normal, crosswind, no flap and short and possibly soft field landings.

 The second flight is an ~ 2.5 hour round trip.
-If high altitude sign off is required, a portion of the cruise flight will be above 25,000′.
+If high altitude sign off is required, a portion of the cruise flight will be above 25,000′ and a simulated loss of pressurization with rapid descent to a lower altitude will be a required part of the course.
 A high altitude sign off is not required, nor available for aircraft that are only certified to 25,000′ or are not pressurized.

 The third flight will concentrate on use of navigation and autopilot during approaches, missed approaches, DME ARC when applicable and holds.
 Recovery from Unusual attitudes are required for an IPC as is a circle to land and a non-precision approach with Loss of Primary Instruments.
 A test is administered at the end of training.
 Upon completion of training the pilot will be very knowledgeable in all areas taught and proficient in flying the aircraft.